This post may contain affiliate links.

 You need to apply and then pass a skills test for both the transcribing and the captioning.
 You read instructions and watch videos to learn about Rev’s style guide and the how-to’s of using their software, and then you transcribe or caption a mock file.

-I was fortunate to pass each one the first time I tried, but I’ve since found out that apparently less than 10 percent of people do!
+I was fortunate to pass each test the first time I tried, but I’ve since found out that apparently less than 10 percent of people do!
 However, my sister passed the transcription test on her second try (there was about a month’s wait to re-apply) and has been working it ever since.

-You do the work on your own time.
-I’ve worked on files on weekday mornings and on Saturday nights at 10 p.m. (yeah, single Mom life is just that wild).
 You’ll get graded as you go, and the more work you do and the better your metrics, the better the pay.
 I’m currently aiming to become a grader, which I hope bumps me into an even better pay scale.

 You can reasonably look to earn $400-plus a month at this, depending on your speed and how much time you have available.
 The pay-per-hour isn’t great, but the flexibility is.
 I treat it like an ok-paying part-time job and have figured out about how many hours a week I need to put into it for x amount of money.
+Rev also has good training materials and feedback to help you improve.

 Here’s one you can do for extra cash or scale up to a full-time income.